-The Peñasquito Mine that is sited above is Mexico's largest gold mine and is located 35 km (22 miles) to the northwest of Galore’s project and operated by Goldcorp Inc. In 2009, Goldcorp purchased Canplats Resources, after they discovered the Camino Rojo goldsilver-lead-zinc deposit, for CD $308.5 million ($254 million US).
-The Camino Rojo borders Galore to the south.
-Galore shares the same host rock as the Peñasquito and Camino Rojo, and our project has three known gold occurrences.
+The Peñasquito Mine that is sited above is Mexico's largest gold mine and is located 35 km (22 miles) to the northwest of Galore’s project and operated by Newmont Corporation.
+In 2009, Goldcorp, now Newmont, purchased Canplats Resources for C$308.5 million ( US $254 million), after they discovered the Camino Rojo goldsilver-lead-zinc deposit that Orla Mining is currently developing.
+Newmont and Agnico Eagle currently have substantial stakes in Orla and recently the contributed a large portion of Orla's C$75 million bought deal financing.
+The Camino Rojo borders Galore to the south Galore share the same host rock, which also is the host rock at Penasquito.
+Galore's exploration so far has located three different gold locations at Dos Santos.

 • LOS GEMELOS: This area has had a history of artisanal gold mining since 1849.
 In 2012 Galore drilled 1,061 meters in 37 holes and conducted surface sampling with returned assays of up to 33.7 g/t gold over 0.05 meters.
 In 2014 the airborne gravity and magnetic survey revealed an 800-meter circular gravity low, which will be “drill tested” for breccia pipe related mineralization.